telerik/kendo-ui-core/docs/controls/editors/autocomplete/how-to/appearance/highlight-matched-values.md

 ---
-title: Show No Records Found Message
+title: Highlight Matched Values
-page_title: Show No Records Found Message | Kendo UI AutoComplete
+page_title: Highlight Matched Values | Kendo UI AutoComplete
-description: "Learn how to add customized templates in a Kendo UI AutoComplete widget."
+description: "Learn how to highlight matched values in a Kendo UI AutoComplete widget."
+previous_url: /controls/editors/autocomplete/how-to/highlight-matched-values
-slug: howto_add_customized_templates_autocomplete
+slug: howto_highlight_matched_values_autocomplete
 ---

-# Show No Records Found Message
+# Highlight Matched Values

-The example below demonstrates how to add a customized template when the entered values do not match any of the suggestions.
+The following example demonstrates how to highlight the matched values from the AutoComplete suggestions based on the value entered by the user.

 ###### Example